St Paul's Church, Ramsbottom: Architecture and history

 St Paul's Church was established in 1844, reflecting the growth of Ramsbottom during the Industrial Revolution.
 Consecrated in 1850, it has been a pivotal part of the community for over a century, witnessing and adapting to various historical events and societal changes.
 The church has undergone structural and administrative transformations while maintaining its traditional values and practices.

 The church exhibits architectural features characteristic of its era.
 Its design is a testament to the religious and cultural aesthetics of the mid-19th century, with notable elements in its interior and exterior that attract both parishioners and architectural enthusiasts.
 Standing the test of time, the church building is Grade II Listed, this includes the beautiful Organ within.

 In January 2024, Rev. Ian Fleming was appointed as the team rector, signifying a new phase in the church's leadership and direction.
 Rev. Fleming had been curate for several years, and has been formally recognised by the parish, diocese and crown in the licensing.

 Role in community

 St Paul's Church plays an integral role in the Ramsbottom community.
 It has been involved in various community services, providing spiritual guidance, and fostering a sense of unity and support among its congregation.
 The church also adapts to modern needs while preserving its traditional values.
-The Church seeks to enable multiple events throughout the year which don't simply enable the church to survive financially but also further it's work.
+The Church seeks to enable multiple events throughout the year which don't simply enable the church to survive financially but also further its work.
 Such events include a Cafe every Saturday morning, an impressive Jigsaw festival each September and a large brass band event, whilst also being the heart of the community for events such as Remembrance Day.
 The church also actively encourages and trains local people to become bell ringers.